livearchivist/wesdottoday/_posts/2021-09-10-nixos-syncthing.md

 Now we'll get around to declaring the folders to synchronize.

 All you need to do is set the `path` and `devices` in which to share the folder.
+It's important that all machines that are going to be synchronizing a folder have the folder declared, otherwise no synchronization will occur. (i.e. Laptop and Desktop both have the `code` stanza, but the `devices` reflect the opposite device).
 The versioning stanza is optional and we'll talk about that next.

 ### Staggered Versioning